 The maximum benefit from good data structures results from designing algorithms around them in the first place.
-If we observe closely, changing the data structure does not change the correctness of our code because we replace the correct implementation with another correct implementation.
+If we observe closely, changing the data structure does not change the correctness of our code because we replace a correct implementation with another correct implementation.

 But different data structures take different times to execute various operations.
-So we compare the efficiency of operations provided by multiple data structures and choose a correct data structure among them to improve our code performance.
+So we compare the efficiency of operations provided by multiple data structures and choose the correct data structure among them to improve our code performance.

 There will be two primary components in every data structure: data and various operations working on that data.
 Data is information, and operations are algorithms working on that data to get valuable insights.

 Data Structures = Data + Permissible operations on the data

 Operations on any data structure can be grouped into two types: Query Operations and Modification Operations.
 These operations are frequent in real-life applications, and we should study the design, code, and analysis of critical operations for each data structure.